 Electrical conductivity contrasts (Grammatica and Tarits, 2002) and motional induction by ocean currents (Vivier et al., 2004) can also produce quasi-static magnetic fields that overlap with the crustal field.
 Specific time-variable features of these fields makes separation possible, but their low amplitude makes separation difficult in practice, and no separation has yet been achieved.

-6.01.7 SEPARATION OF INDUCED AND REMANENT MAGNETIZATION
+6.01.7 Separation of Induced and Remanent Magnetization

 Separation of induced and remanent magnetization is a major outstanding issue.
 Induced magnetizations in the crust represent one of the largest time-variable geomagnetic fields of internal, non-core origin, and the separation of induced from remanent magnetization remains an area of active research.
 McLeod (1996) predicted that crustal-source secular variation should dominate core-source secular variation for spherical harmonic degrees in excess of 22.
 The separation of induced from remanent magnetization can be done without ambiguity only if the source material is available for rock magnetic tests (cf. Chapter 8), and if the time scale is specified.
 Although magnetizations are often considered either remanent or induced, the distribution of magnetic coercivities in rocks is a continuous function, and viscous remanent magnetizations exist at all time scales.